amlalejini/GPTP-2018-Exploring-Genetic-Programming-Systems-with-MAP-Elites/README.md

   - This directory contains the source code (C++) for all experiments as well as a few utility scripts (Python).

+### Dependencies

+This code depends on [Empirical](https://github.com/devosoft/Empirical).
+These specific experiments were run using the version in [this commit](https://github.com/amlalejini/Empirical/tree/38d6ab1a0f70d588385dc81f7d1885ee3bc87a97).

 ### Contribution Authors

 - [Emily Dolson](http://emilyldolson.com)